Home Music Recording Studio - HOME

 So once again, the problem here is really in the exaggerated specifications.
 In this case, being of the sort that belong in a comic book, oh ... sorry, I meant "Graphic Novel".

-You know - the kind where the [female] super-hero can lift a bus with one hand (while posing for a selfie with the buss load of kids just saved, of course ;-)
+You know - the kind where the [female] super-hero can lift a bus with one hand (while posing for a selfie with the buss load of kids she just saved, of course ;-)

 While it's all very neat, tidy and well laid out, all the components appear to be built to that all too common minimalist specification.
 Sadly that includes the ABS plastic (egg?) shell.